Quick Photo insights

 It's similar to the Hertzsprung-Russell (H-R) diagram, which also plots stars' temperature against their luminosity but often uses spectral types or absolute magnitudes.

-Left panel of the diagram
+The left panel of the diagram

 The long, snake-like shape of the data represents the stars in NGC 6440.